September 15, 2012 22 Comments

-Update: Gateways is now only 80MSP and includes an easier mode that will still eat your ass for lunch.
+Update: Gateways now includes an easier mode that will still eat your ass for lunch.

 Halfway through Gateways, I had it pegged as the new #1 game on my site, and that Escape Goat had been slain.
 No joke.
 It has the most awesome hook of any XBLIG to date (2D Portal, enough said), a developer with big time credentials (a game on XBLA and a game already on my leaderboard), amazing retro-graphics, and some of the most clever puzzles I’ve ever seen in any game. #1?
 It’s a lock.

 Actually, describing Gateways as essentially being a 2D Portal is way over-simplifying things.
 Portal was never this smart, nor did it give you this many things to do.
 You had two portals and maybe a cube to drag along with you.
 Even Portal 2, with its tractor beams, gels, and variations of the companion cubes, can’t touch Gateways for literally mind-numbing complexity.
 Strange as this sounds, Gateways is actually too smart, to the point of turning off some of my Uprising comrades.

 Once again, a puzzle game on XBLIG made me question what I thought I knew about gaming.
 As a kid, I always figured puzzlers were the product of a publisher pulling an Arliss Loveless, kidnapping top eggheads from around the world and forcing them to create puzzles, for profit!
 But no, it turns out you don’t need shackles, chloroform, or threats of bodily harm to create puzzles, meaning those things can stay in the bedroom where they belong.
 One dude came up with all the puzzles in Gateways.
 One fucking dude, presumably with a brain that outweighs a Volkswagen Beetle.